George McPhee: New York Islanders

 On September 23, 2015, it was formally announced that McPhee had joined the New York Islanders in the role of an alternate governor, vice president and special advisor to general manager Garth Snow.

 Vegas Golden Knights

-On July 13, 2016, McPhee left the Islanders organization after he was hired by Bill Foley, owner of an NHL expansion franchise, which would later be named the Vegas Golden Knights, to be the new general manager of the team.
-McPhee was named a finalist for the NHL General Manager of the Year Award after the Golden Knights had a phenomenal inaugural season, which he would be awarded on June 20.
+On July 13, 2016, McPhee left the Islanders organization after he was hired by Bill Foley, owner of an NHL expansion franchise, which would later be named the Vegas Golden Knights, to be the inaugural general manager of the new team.
+The Golden Knights had a phenomenal inaugural season and reached the 2018 Stanley Cup Finals, losing to McPhee's former team, the Washington Capitals, in five games.
+McPhee was named a finalist for the NHL General Manager of the Year Award, which he would be awarded on June 20.

 McPhee resigned as Golden Knights general manager on September 1, 2019, in favor of Kelly McCrimmon, but continued to serve as president of hockey operations.
-He then won the Stanley Cup in 2023.
+The Golden Knights returned to the Stanley Cup Final in 2023 and defeated the Florida Panthers, giving McPhee his first Stanley Cup ring.

 Personal life

 McPhee interned on Wall Street in New York City for two off-seasons while playing for the Rangers in the 1980s.
 After retirement from his professional playing career, he studied law at Rutgers University's law school in Newark, New Jersey and clerked for a judge on the United States Court of International Trade before moving into ice hockey management career.

 McPhee and his wife have three children.
 Their son Graham was drafted 149th overall in the 2016 NHL entry draft by the Edmonton Oilers.